edhenry/bot/kubeflow/build_env/Baremetal to Machine Learning.md

 ### Kubeflow

-Now that we have our bare metal servers provisioned, kubernetes deployed, and our NFS share configured we can move on to [installing Kubeflow on an existing cluster](https://www.kubeflow.org/docs/started/k8s/kfctl-existing-arrikto/).
+Now that we have our bare metal servers provisioned, kubernetes deployed, our NFS share configured, and a load balancer deployed and configured, we can move on to [installing Kubeflow on an existing cluster](https://www.kubeflow.org/docs/started/k8s/kfctl-existing-arrikto/).

-This process is pretty straight forward and can be done in a few steps, but there is one last
+This process is straight forward and shouldn't provide many issues as long as everything above has been completed successfully.